sydly148/hackthehood-buildfa25/index.md

 ### Assignments Due:
 - Work on the Data Analysis for Social Change assignment from Week 3's Tiger Teams.
 - Work on the McDonald's Menu assignment from Week 4's Tiger Teams.
-- Submit your exit tickets for Monday and Wednesday lectures!
+- Submit your exit ticket for Monday's lecture!
 - OPTIONAL: Submit your Superhero Battle Simulator on Google Classroom if you want feedback.
 ### Reminders:
-- Make sure you have access to Slack, Google Classroom, and Colab!\
+- Make sure you have access to Slack, Google Classroom, and Colab!
-- **THERE ARE NO TIGER TEAMS THIS WEEK!**
+- **USE THE HUSTLE ZOOM LINK FOR THE FIRST PART OF MONDAY'S LECTURE!**

 ---